 Rather than being aggressive, hares are built for speed and would always prefer to run than fight.

 Can hares mate with rabbits?

-As we have now shown, hare and rabbits may look similar, but are very different animals, and as such they do not mate in the wild.
+As we have now shown, hares and rabbits may look similar but are very different animals, and as such, they do not mate in the wild.

-The hare on the other hand does not make a great pet.
-The physical size, sheer speed, and unsocial skittish nature means they are best left in the wild.
+The Hare on the other hand does not make a great pet.
+Their physical size, sheer speed, and unsocial skittish nature mean they are best left in the wild.